Skip to main content

 Course units

-We are committed to ensuring that your skills are set within an ethical framework, and we have worked to embed UAL’s Principles for Climate, Racial and Social Justice Principles into the curriculum and in everything we do.
 As part of this initiative, we’ve shaped our courses around social and environmental sustainability principles that ensure learning outcomes reflect the urgent need to equip you with the understanding, skills, and values to foster a more sustainable planet.
 Our aim is to change the way our students think, and to empower you to work towards a sustainable future.

-Unit 2: Collaborative Unit (20 credits)
+Unit 2: Collaborative Unit (20 credits):

-The nature of the collaboration will involve working on a project whose outcomes are agreed by your tutors and will take the form of group work that can happen within the college or digitally/remotely.
-The focus of the unit is student-driven collaboration with projects being developed to meet the specific requirements of student groups within and across disciplinary boundaries.
+This unit is designed to enable you to identify, form and develop collaborative working relationships with a range of potential partners.
+These could be: postgraduate student colleagues at college or university level; postgraduate students at other Higher Education Institutions; external parties (e.g. companies, cultural organisations, community-based groups, NGOs, charities etc.) The collaboration will involve working on a project whose outcomes are agreed by your tutors and will take the form of group work that can happen within the College or digitally / remotely.
+The unit focusses on student-driven collaboration with projects being developed to meet the specific requirements of student groups within and across disciplinary boundaries.

 Learning and teaching methods